Thomsoncw1/Elk-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned as a ansible docker container following given steps to run the ansible playbooks:

  1. ssh into the JumpBox using its public IP, fire-up the ansible docker container (if not running already) and enter into the ansible container
- 2. Navigate to the `/etc/ansible` folder
+ 2. Proceed to the `/etc/ansible` folder

- 3. Update the `hosts` file within that folder to include the webservers internal IPS
+ 4. Once inside the `/etc/ansible` folder, there should be a `hosts` file
+ 5. Run ` nano hosts ` to update the `hosts` file.
+Add the following to the `hosts` file:
 ```
 [webservers]
 10.0.0.5 ansible_python_interpreter=/usr/bin/python3